Chronos778/LifeTrack/AI_FEATURES.md

 ## Overview

-LifeTrack integrates **Google Gemini AI** to provide intelligent health insights and personalized recommendations based on your medical history.
+LifeTrack integrates **Hugging Face Inference API** with state-of-the-art open-source AI models (Mistral, Llama, Zephyr) to provide intelligent health insights and personalized recommendations based on your medical history.
 This feature analyzes your health records, treatments, and doctor visits to identify patterns and provide actionable health advice.

 ---